-These Oreo Cheesecake Cookie Cups are a fudgy chocolate pudding cookie filled with a no-bake Oreo cheesecake filling.
+These Oreo Cheesecake Cookie Cups are fudgy chocolate pudding cookies filled with Oreo cheesecake filling.
 Bite-sized and packed with flavor, there’s plenty of Oreo cheesecake in these chocolate cookie cups!

 So, I brought these cookies into work yesterday and they disappeared before I knew it.
 Multiple people came up to me and asked me what these amazing bites of heaven were.

 Every time I just laughed and thanked them for their kind words, but secretly, I am all, “yeah, I know!
 So good right?”

 Oreo Cheesecake Cookie Cups, doesn’t that sound glorious?
 These soft and chewy chocolate pudding cookie are filled with the most amazing no-bake Oreo cheesecake filling.
 Then they’re finished off with a drizzle of hot fudge sauce and a sprinkle of Oreo cookie crumbs.